Global Health Scholarship

 - have a proposed plan for global health work with a scholarly activity related to research, service, or advocacy

 NOTE: The Framework Global Health Scholarship is not available to seniors who plan to graduate and leave Brown at the end of the spring semester.
-However, seniors who plan to remain at Brown (ie: PLME, 5th year masters programs) are eligible.
-Scholarship recipients' deliverables include a scholarly product and participation in post-travel activities the following academic year.
+However, seniors who plan to remain at Brown (ie: PLME, 5th year masters programs) ARE eligible.

 Inquiries about the application and other administrative details should be directed to: